jdan/markov.rb/README.md

-    -n, --ngram-length=N             Number of characters to scan when building n-grams -c, --count=COUNT                Number of names to generate -x, --xstate                     Output an X-State machine definition
+    -n, --ngram-length=N             Number of characters to scan when building n-grams -c, --count=COUNT                Number of names to generate -x, --xstate                     Output an X-State machine definition -w, --word                       Separate text into words, rather than characters
 $ ruby main.rb -n 4 -c 10 < names.txt
 [new] Kenne
 [new] Wellina